jianmingyong/Pokemon-Universal-3D/README.txt

 To remove Pokémon Universal 3D, delete the content pack and gamemode folder.

 ==================================================
-7. Update Pokémon Universal 3D
+7. Update Pokémon Universal 3D ( Not Patch Files )
 ==================================================
 To Update Pokémon Universal 3D, extract the file at the desktop and remove the old version first.
 Then place it to the respective folder.

+To Patch Pokémon Universal 3D, extract the file at the desktop and replace the old version.
+Do not delete any folder or files when you replace.

 After completing the above step,
 1. Open Pokémon 3D Game.